Jungle Style Interior - Design Basics and Inspiration

 -

-Opt for wall and furniture colors inspired by nature: forest greens, terracotta, warm browns, and deep ochres.
-Paint a single accent wall in a rich green, or bring in earth tones through curtains and upholstery.
-Balancing bold colors with neutral creams and whites helps keep things bright and relaxing.
-Don’t forget ceilings - pale green or muted ochre can transform the mood of a whole room!
+Choose wall and furniture colors that are close to nature, such as forest greens, terracotta, warm brown and deep ochre.
+Consider painting one accent wall a deep green or integrating earth tones through curtains and upholstery.
+Balancing the bold colors with neutral creams and whites helps to keep the space bright and relaxing.
+Don’t forget the ceilings: pale green or muted ochre can transform the mood of a whole room.

 -